 The licensing fees help all animals in our community stay healthy, help the county provide care for lost and homeless dogs, support field services that respond to calls such as dog-at-large, dog bite and neglect, and can be your dog's ticket home if they become lost.

-Low-income voucher for rabies vaccine with spay and neuter program
+Financial assistance voucher for rabies vaccine with spay and neuter program

 Residents in Clackamas County on any sort of government assistance are eligible to receive a voucher for a no-cost spay or neuter and a rabies vaccine when purchasing a one-year dog license at participating veterinary clinics.
 Learn about the voucher program.